 A note for special diets

-This Kitchen Sink Frittata is grain-free, gluten-free, and friendly for Keto, SIBO, and Whole30 diets.
-When omitting the cheese, this can easily accommodate a Paleo diet.
+This Kitchen Sink Frittata is grain-free, gluten-free, and friendly for Keto, SIBO, and low-FODMAP diets.
+When omitting the cheese, this can easily accommodate both Paleo and Whole30 diets.

 Kitchen Sink Frittata